PeterMarshall29/book1/_sources/jupyternotebooks/switch_statements.md

 :class: dropdown note
 In this example, the while loop is just to keep the program running – we are only interested in the switch loop.

-constexpr double cm_per_inch = 2.54 - the conversion factor.
+`constexpr double cm_per_inch = 2.54` is the conversion factor.

-Every time the while loop runs, the user is asked to input a value for 'unit', and then the switch statement runs, using unit as its condition.
+Every time the `while` loop runs, the user is asked to input a value for `unit` and then the switch statement runs, using `unit` as its condition.

 There are two cases - switching to their code block if the condition yield a value of 'i' or 'c'.